danaeme/piano-man-project/README.md

 # Next Steps

-- Hard mode: add a button that can change the parameters of the game instantly (including mid-game) - increase max score, randomize tempo of the notes played, adding a timer for users to play their sequence.
+- Hard mode: add a button that can change the parameters of the game instantly - increase max score, randomize tempo of the notes played, adding a timer for users to play their sequence.
 - Checkpoint system, set progress every 5-10 rounds.
 - Styling to aking it more 'musical' - a 4/4 metronome, visually improving the keyboard to add black keys.